 Engage in some exercise regime

 Doing some exercises will also help you to reduce weight and regain your pre-pregnancy shape while you are breastfeeding.
 Regular exercise improves the metabolic process of your body and helps you to obtain lean muscles easily.
 So, you should add exercise to your post-pregnancy plan.
 The type of exercise to do depends on your health status.
 Strolling around or doing some form of yoga is a good option for you.
-You can discuss with your doctor or a fitness expert to advise you in this regard.
+You can discuss this with your doctor or a fitness expert to advise you in this regard.

 Have time to relax and reduce stress